Bacquerie/notes/practices/automated_warehouse/index.md

 <img src="demo.gif">

 Icons:
-* The corners are the *resting locations*
+* The *resting locations* are the icons on the corners
-* The icons at the bottom are the *conveyor belts*
+* The icons at the middle-bottom are the *conveyor belts*
-* The blue many icons in the middle are the racks
+* The lots of blue icons in the middle are the racks

 ---
 ## Possible Improvements

-1. Manage each robot in their own thread.
+1. Manage each robot in its own thread.

 2. Create optimal *robot-package* assignations.